NKID00/redstone-computer-utilities/README.md

 - Display information about interfaces.

 `/rcu info interface <interface name...>`
-- Display the detail of the interface(s).
+- Display detailed information of the interface(s).

 `/rcu info script`
 - Display information about scripts.

 `/rcu info script <script name...>`
-- Display the detail of the script(s).
+- Display detailed information of the script(s).

 `/rcu run <script name> [argument...]` (WIP)
 - Run the script with the arguments.
 Arguments may be interface names, script names or any other strings.